 Stabilisation is the process of rebuilding essential services and utilities so people are able to return home.
-The UK is providing over £15million of support for UN stabilisation efforts in Iraq; securing liberated areas, clearing Daesh explosives and supporting the renovation of water facilities, power networks, clinics and schools.
-To date, more than 1.5million Iraqis have returned home to areas liberated from terrorists thanks to this fund.
-The UK is also providing £300m in loan guarantees to Iraq through the World Bank, as part of the $3.6billion package of economic assistance to Iraq announced at the G7 Summit in Japan in 2016.
+The UK has committed over £25million to stabilisation in Iraq, split between UN Fund for Immediate Stabilisation and the UN counter-IED effort; securing liberated areas, clearing Daesh explosives and supporting the renovation of water facilities, power networks, clinics and schools.
+To date, more than 3.2 million Iraqis have returned home to areas liberated from terrorists thanks to this fund.
+The UK is also providing £300 million in loan guarantees to Iraq through the World Bank, as part of the $3.6 billion package of economic assistance to Iraq announced at the G7 Summit in Japan in 2016.

 The UK leads international efforts to counter Daesh’s propaganda and damage its brand.
 In September 2015, the UK launched the Counter-Daesh Communications Cell.

 Through the UK’s leadership, the Cell has changed the international narrative around Daesh – from one that highlights their atrocities to one which emphasises their failures.
 This has been vital in damaging the perception of Daesh and reducing their ability to recruit.
 The UK provides daily information packs to Coalition partners, containing facts and figures on Daesh’s increasing failures.
 We also launched a Global Coalition website that houses up-to-date information on Coalition progress.
 All of this has helped Governments highlight Daesh’s lies and expose their inadequacies.
 As a result of our combined efforts, Daesh’s propaganda output dropped by 75% last year.